Lela May Aultman, C.S.B., of Denver, Colorado

 Christian Science conquers limitation and lack in all its forms by revealing the impartial nature of divine Love, its bounty and ceaseless outpouring of blessings.

-This divine theology proves that that health is not dependent upon material conditions.
+This divine theology proves that health is not dependent upon material conditions.
 It heals spiritually, as Jesus healed, showing that health and not sickness is God's will for man.

 Spiritualization of thought lifts each individual above material sense and temptation.
 It is the realization that man is the reflection of God who is Soul, expressing throughout eternity Soul's purity, holiness, and grace.
 It is the awakening to the truth of the Scriptural teaching that man cannot be a sinner, because he is born of God.
 (See I John 3:9)